Skip to content

 Frequently asked questions

-Why does Arvada require Class 4 shingles?
-Will my insurance cover the upgrade cost?
+Why does Arvada require Class 4 shingles on my roof replacement?

 Wind/hail deductible notice